IshaanD-RX6600/IshaanD-RX6600/README.md

 **Top 3 at NeoDev Developer League (cash prize winner)**

-* Platform to redistribute excess resources to those in need
+* Platform to redistribute excess resources to those in need.
+And aid food banks.
 * Built with TypeScript

 ---